 4. Use social media

-More than half of organisations in the UK use social media to screen potential new employees and you can be using it to your advantage.
+More than half of organizations in the UK use social media to screen potential new employees and you can be using it to your advantage.
 Not only can you create a social presence which is impressive to potential employers but you can be researching them as well.
 Building a professional and well-curated LinkedIn profile is the best way to market yourself online – treat it as your online CV and make sure that it is kept up to date.
 LinkedIn is also a great source of job opportunities and the best place to build a network of professional contacts.
 You should also ensure that your other social profiles such as Facebook, Twitter and Instagram are showing you in a positive light.

 5. Keep at it

 There is no getting around the fact that a job search can be tough.
 There will most likely be some rejection along the way and at times it may feel like the job you are looking for does not exist.
 It is so important to remain positive and keep momentum in your search.
-New jobs come onto the market every single day and those job seekers who are proactive and keeping a close eye on the market are much better placed to capitalise when jobs do come up.
+New jobs come onto the market every single day and those job seekers who are proactive and keeping a close eye on the market are much better placed to capitalize when jobs do come up.
 Stick with it, your dream job may come up at any moment.

 With good preparation, knowing where and how to search, using the tools available to you and with a positive attitude you are putting yourself in the best place to boost your job search and take the next step in your career.